 Triaminic Night Time Cold & Cough Side Effects

-Generic Name: diphenhydramine / phenylephrine
+Generic name: diphenhydramine / phenylephrine

 Applies to diphenhydramine / phenylephrine: oral liquid, oral suspension extended release, oral tablet.

 For Healthcare Professionals

 Applies to diphenhydramine/phenylephrine: oral disintegrating strip, oral liquid, oral suspension extended release, oral tablet, oral tablet chewable extended release.

 The manufacturer has not provided adverse event information.[Ref]

 More about Triaminic Night Time Cold & Cough (diphenhydramine / phenylephrine)